 What’s equally important is that software that enables digitized purchase experiences is no longer prohibitively expensive for smaller vendors.
 By adopting such software, contract furniture sellers can become more efficient, create more compelling visual experiences for online audiences, and empower sales teams to sell more effectively even when they’re remote.

-Here are three things a winning solution should do:
+Here are three things a winning solution should do to sell contract furniture in a digital world:

 1: Replace Spec Sheets & Hand-Drafted Quotes